ajfigueroa/ajfigueroa.github.io/about.md

 <img class="profile-large" src="{{ site.profile_image_url }}?size=150">
 {% endif %}

-My name is Alex Figueroa and I'm a Canadian Software Developer from Toronto, ON.
+My name is Alex Figueroa and I'm an iOS Developer from the far away land of Toronto, ON.

-I am currently working @ [Kinetic Cafe](http://kineticcafe.com/) and any opinions made here are completely my own (that should go without saying).
+I am currently working @ [REDACTED] and any opinions made here are completely my own but that should go without saying.

-Outside of programming, I'm really into sketching, playing guitar, and taking photographs of food or the outdoors.
+Outside of programming, I'm really into reading, playing guitar, and taking photographs of food or the great outdoors.
-I'll be adding more here as I build this through.

 Feel free to follow me on [Twitter](https://www.twitter.com/{{ site.twitter_username }}) or [Github](https://www.github.com/{{ site.github_username }}).